In page navigation

 This form of investing requires more time and knowledge, but it gives you greater freedom over where your money is invested.
 Funds and ETFs are still good options, and you can think about finding ones that represent specific sectors; you might want to invest in a tech ETF to get broad exposure to the technology industry, for example.

 Another option is to pick specific companies to invest in.
 The safest way is to choose established companies with a long track record of success.
-These tend to be the most stable and most likely to steadily increase in value over time.
+These tend to be the most stable and most likely to steadily increase in value over time, which is the key to long term wealth management.
 Look for companies that pay dividends as well, as they are a good way to add a bit extra to your investment.

 Here’s a quick recap of what intermediate investors should invest in: